This story about drug problems has been sitting in my jokes inbox for a while waiting to see the light of day.

 Personally, even by the time I left high school I knew nothing of drugs.
 It took until my university days before I had my first experience, but that’s another story.

-I replied to my friend that I did have a drug problem when I was young:
+I replied to my friend that actually I did have a drug problem when I was young:

 - I was drug to church on Sunday morning.